Understanding Executive Function: What It Is and Why It Matters

 (Optional) Learning/Educational Backlog

-Jason, a product manager I work with, initially created separate backlogs for each of his work projects, plus several distinct personal categories.
+Jason, a product manager I worked with, initially created separate backlogs for each of his work projects, plus several distinct personal categories.
 He found himself constantly unsure where to put cross-functional tasks, and spent more time maintaining his system than doing actual work.
 When we simplified his backlogs down to just two, one for Work and one for his Personal life, his system became much more sustainable.

 Task Analysis Lives in Your Backlogs, Not Your Daily Lists